 Common Advanced Practice Registered Nurse Doctoral-Level Competencies (2017)

 This document presents common competencies for doctoral prepared APRNs.
-These competencies are foundational to contemporary APRN practice across each of the four APRN roles and are not intended to replicate previously identified competencies for advanced practice, but rather to demonstrate the utility of a consistent framework that fosters both intraprofessional and interprofessional communication.
+These competencies are foundational to APRN practice across each of the four APRN roles and utility of a consistent framework that fosters both intraprofessional and interprofessional communication.
 The competencies are designed to be observable, realistic, and measurable.
 For each competency, two progression measures are presented.